 Morgan’s Wonderland, in San Antonio, TX, is 25 acres of thoughtfulness.
 The inclusive theme park is welcoming to all.
 All areas of the park are wheelchair accessible, even the carousel.
 The water is piped in at air temperature to not be overstimulating.
 Wristbands, through subtle design choices, give a heads up to staff if someone is non-verbal.
-There is plenty of space so you can be in a crowd or take in the sites away from people.
+There is plenty of space so you can be in a crowd or take in the sights away from people.
 The staff look like the guests.
 All guests with special needs receive free admission which allows people to come and go more easily.
 The only high tech innovation is the wheelchairs.
 People can trade in their chairs for the day and get a waterproof chair to enjoy the water park.

 Gordon and Maggie Hartman are open with the story that inspired the park.
 Their daughter Morgan, who has physical and cognitive challenges, went over to play with other children in a hotel pool.
 The children did not play with her.
 Within five years, the Hartman’s made the theme park a reality so that kids could learn more about each other.